 Balloon sinus dilation is performed in the office using local anesthetic and possibly a mild sedative.
 The procedure involves placing a small catheter, or tube, into the nose.
 The tiny tube is progressed to the opening of the sinus cavity.
 A balloon containing saline is held at the end of the catheter.
 Once just inside the opening of the sinuses, the balloon is slowly inflated (dilated).
 This inflation of the balloon increases the size of the passageway up to six times its current size.
 After the nasal passageway has been increased, the balloon is deflated and removed.
 Patients can leave the office and safely drive themselves home.

-A consultation and review of your medical history are necessary to determine if balloon sinus dilation is right for you.
+A consultation and review of your medical history are necessary to determine if a balloon sinuplasty is right for you.
 Your ear, nose, and throat doctor will also either review previous CT scans or order CT scans to obtain a high-definition image of your nose and sinus cavity.

 General benchmarks that may indicate candidacy for balloon sinus dilation include: